tunnels-is/nicelandvpn-desktop/README.md

 </br>

- - using internal plugins/modules from ReactJS is not preferred.
-We want to keep the complexity of this project to a minimum.
- - Any functionality that is not generally accepted will need to be reviewed on a per-case basis.
+ - We want to keep the complexity of this project to a minimum.
+Any ReactJS functionality that is not generally accepted will need to be reviewed on a per-case basis.

  - ReactJS functionality that is generally accepted:
     - useState